cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 The version for the hiring manager should be short and sharp.
 As a technical person, the hiring manager should be able to recognize the depth and impact of someone's expertise without the need of reading the boilerplate.
 Thus, the version for her should emphasize unique technical skills and accomplishments.
-For example, if you got a best paper award in a conference, make sure to explain why is hard (add an estimate % of people who get it) and valuable (why is such a significant achievement).
+For example, if you got some "best paper award" in a conference, make sure to explain why is hard (add an estimate % of people who get it) and valuable (why is such a significant achievement).

 Meanwhile, the version for HR could be the boring version and include all those general keywords and phrases that are "expected" to align with the job description.
 This would help to ensuring it passes through [applicant tracking systems](https://en.wikipedia.org/wiki/Applicant_tracking_system) and resonates with non-technical people.